Neuroscience - Minor

 Student must make a grade of C or better.

-For Psychology students, no more than 6 credit hours can be counted toward both the Neuroscience Minor and the Psychology Major.
+No more than 6 credit hours can be counted toward both the Neuroscience Minor and the student's major(s).
+Hours cannot be counted towards both the Neuroscience Minor and an additional minor.

 A total of 6 hours of directed research (485/491) may be counted toward the minor.
 Directed studies may be conducted with any member of the faculty of Neuroscience.
 Research experiences must be approved by the NRSC faculty mentor.